brugambwa/gitDemo/README.md

-#By Robs directory -> pulled by Benjamin
+#By Bob's directory -> pulled by Benjamin